Eric Vökel Boutique Apartments – Amsterdam Suites – Modern, minimalist apartments a stone’s throw from Centraal Station.

 Eric Vökel Boutique Apartments – Amsterdam Suites – Local Transport

-- Walking: Easy walking distance to the Medieval Centre and the Red Light District, both of which are about 10 minutes away.
+- Walking: Easy walking distance to the Medieval Center and the Red Light District, both of which are about 10 minutes away.
 20 minutes’ walk to the historic canal ring.

 - Metro and Tram: Amsterdam’s tram hub is in front of Centraal Station, 7 minutes away on foot.
 Trams run to every corner of the city; it’s less than 20 minutes by tram to the Museum Quarter, 8 minutes to the Anne Frank House, and 11 minutes to the lively Rembrandtplein.
 Centraal Station is also the metro hub, with handy departures to Amsterdam Noord, De Pijp, Nieuwmarkt, and Waterlooplein, among other areas of interest.